Chinchillas make a variety of sounds.

-This is another bark-like sound, but it is quick and usually audible in a rapid outburst in response to a scare.
+This is another bark-like sound and is basically a second version of the warning call.
+The main difference is that it is quick and usually audible in a rapid outburst in response to a scare.

-Usually, if this is the sound you hear your chinchilla make, it will be followed by a quick run as if the chinchilla is running from its worst fear.
+Usually, this sound is followed by a quick dash, as if the chinchilla is running from its worst fear.